syseleven/grav-docs-syseleven-stack/pages/02.Tutorials/10.cinder-multiattach/docs.en.md

 systemctl enable o2cb
 ```

-### Create a filesystem on the volume
+### Create a file system on the volume

 In this example there is only one cinder volume attached to the VMs.
 The device name on all VMs is `/dev/vdb`.
-The next step os only necessary on one VM:
+The next step is only necessary on one VM:

 ```shell
 mkfs.ocfs2 /dev/vdb
 ```

-### Mount the filesystem
+### Mount the file system

-Mount the filesystem on all 3 VMs:
+Mount the file system on all 3 VMs:

 ```shell
 mount.ocfs2 /dev/vdb /mnt